"Once we believe in ourselves, we can risk curiosity, wonder, spontaneous delight, or any experience that reveals the human spirit."

 - Take ownership and responsibility for growth and progress

-- Commit to taking action steps (doing homework) based on your goals
+- Commit to doing homework based on your goals

-- Rescheduling sessions within the same month when we’ve missed sessions for any reason
+- Rescheduling make-up sessions within 30 days of missed sessions

 What can clients expect from me, as their coach?